TheRedBrain/rpg-crafting/README.md

   - 0: handcrafting
   - 1 to 4: the different tabs in the Crafting Bench screen
 - "recipeType", either "STANDARD" or "SPECIAL".
 This is not used, when the "tab" is set to 0.
+- "showNotification", a boolean.
+Whether a toast is displayed when this recipe is unlocked, "true" by default.
+- "requiresUnlockAdvancement", a boolean.
+Whether this recipe has to be unlocked, typically via an advancement, "false" by default.

 ### Recipe Descriptions